-The Ocelot is a small carnivorous mammal of the feline family.
-Its adaptability allows it to thrive in various environments.
+The Ocelot is a carnivorous mammal from the cat family.
+Its ability to adapt easily helps it live in various environments.
 It is nocturnal and solitary.
 The Ocelot is beautiful and wild; it can be domesticated without losing its independence.